floofnoodlecode/fansort-demo/README.md

 ## HTML Templates rules
 The HTML that the templates output is post-processed before injecting it into the page:
 1. Only certain tags and attributes are allowed.
 In general, everything that could execute javascript is removed. `<style>` tags are currently not allowed, but you can use `style` attributes.
 However, it is highly recommended to use [Bootstrap 5](https://getbootstrap.com/) classes instead.
-Aditionally, a `pixelated` class is available that modifies [`image-rendering`](https://developer.mozilla.org/en-US/docs/Web/CSS/image-rendering).
+Aditionally, a `pixelated` class is available that modifies [`image-rendering`](https://developer.mozilla.org/en-US/docs/Web/CSS/image-rendering) such that the image remains pixelated upon resize.
-1. URLs that look like a path (e.g. *assets/image.png*) are changed to point to the repo.
+1. URLs that look like a path (e.g. `src="assets/image.png"`) are changed to point to the repo.
 Relative paths assume that the current directory is the root directory when rendering *index.liquid* or the itemlist's directory when rendering *card.liquid*.
 1. All links are made to open in a new tab/window.

 Check out the developer tools console (F12 > Console tab) in the browser for errors related to template rendering.